mermelstein/mermelstein.github.io/docs/index.md

 Over the years my project work has grown across a few areas.
 Below are some highlights I've published or am able to discuss publicly.
 My professional experience also includes:

 - Leading high-performing data teams
-- Automating accounting processes at a holding company
+- Automating accounting processes for a holding company across 12 subsidiaries.
+Talk about serious cost reductions.
 - Closing a consumer bank (you should really ask about this one!)
 - Building A/B test analysis platforms, data enrichment pipelines (e.g. from LinkedIn), and automated reporting solutions for product, marketing, finance, accounting, and general BI.
 - DWH migrations or implementing a DWH solution from 0 to 1